F(g) Scholar

-f(g) Scholar also known as fg Scholar was a graphing, spreadsheet, and calculator software package published by Future Graph, Inc. The software received a number of awards as well as extensive press coverage.
-Although originally targeted towards technical academia in the fields of math, science, and engineering primarily college students and teachers, the software did gain acceptance in the business world.
+f(g) Scholar also known as fg Scholar was a graphing, spreadsheet, and calculator software package published by Future Graph.
+Although originally targeted towards technical academia in the fields of math, science, and engineering primarily college students and teachers, the software gained acceptance in the business world.

-fg Scholar featured a calculator, its own programming language with macro support, the ability to import graphics, an automated formula builder, math templates, a spreadsheet with graphing capability, a full featured vector drawing module, and the ability to export files in a number of formats.
+fg Scholar included a calculator, its own programming language with macro support, the ability to import graphics, an automated formula builder, math templates, a spreadsheet with graphing capability, a vector drawing module, and the ability to export files in a number of formats.

 Features

 f(g) Scholar provided 12 types of charts including: bar, pie, area, three-dimensional area.

 f(g) Scholar supported the following graphic types: .WPG, .WMF, .CLP, .CGM, and .PIC.